FranekDev/FranekDev/README.md

 I'm a student from Poland and an enthusiast of full-stack development. <br>
 <br>
 🔭 I love exploring new technologies.<br>
-I'm particularly interested in technologies such as: Kotlin, Java, Spring, Docker
+I'm particularly interested in technologies such as: .NET, C#, Kotlin, Next.js

-## 🌱 I’m currently learning
+## 🌱 I’m currently building with
  - .Net
  - Next.js